 Chemicals and waste pollution is a global threat that warrants global action.
 According to scientists, the lack of a science-policy interface is limiting decision makers ability to identify and address the related threats in a timely manner.
-Mobilizations are ongoing to establish a global science-policy body on chemicals and waste.
+Mobilizations are ongoing to establish a global science-policy panel on chemicals, waste and pollution prevention.

 Chemicals and Waste